-Richard Grenell could be the first openly gay American to serve as the U.S. Ambassador to the UN.
-He is on Donald Trump‘s short list for the position and is an experienced foreign affairs expert who worked on Mitt Romney‘s 2012 campaign.
+Richard Grenell was almost the first openly gay American to serve as the U.S. Ambassador to the UN.
+He was on Donald Trump‘s short list for the position and is an experienced foreign affairs expert who worked on Mitt Romney‘s 2012 campaign.
 He is also a frequent contributor on Fox News.

 Grenell has worked in the UN before.
 In 2001, President George W. Bush named him the Director of Communications and Public Diplomacy for the UN Ambassador.
 He also worked for other Republican politicians before his time at the UN.